ska-telescope/skampi/docs/src/testing.rst

 Testing
 **********

-Here you can find instructions to test SKAMPI software using different methods and deployments.
+Here you can find instructions to test SKAMPI software using different methods.

-.. todo:: Define what should be added here.
+Refer to `subsystems`_ to find info on testing the individual components deployed with SKAMPI.

 .. toctree::
    :maxdepth: 2

+   testing/testing
    testing/testing_infrastructure